ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 ### Adding a Fixed Organization

-When you create an account on Upsun, you also create an *Organization* on their Flex plan.
-Make a new Organization on the Fixed plan by clicking the drop down arrow next to My Projects on the dashboard, and then clicking **New organization**:
+When you create an account on Upsun, you also create a default *Organization*.
+That default organization is on their Flex plan.
+Make a new Organization on the Fixed plan by clicking the drop down arrow next to **My Projects** on the dashboard, and then clicking **New organization**:

 ![The dialog for adding a new organization on Upsun](../images/upsun_new_org_dialog.png)